Volunteer

 For judging information and registration, start here.

-One-on-one Mentor
+One-on-one Coaching

 Mentors commit to a regular cadence of meetings (2 to 3 times per month), supporting students through their research project and into their presentation preparation.
 Options include a BIPOC mentorship focus.
 Most mentorship meetings can be conducted virtually.
 Mentors help students envision their STEM futures.

-Recruiting now.
 Sign up here.

-Feedback Coach and/or "Pen Pal"
+Feedback Coach "Pen Pal"

-Recruiting now.
 Sign up here.

 Presentation Practice Coach